-ZTA2019-0003 is an amendment to the city's small cell regulations under Section 17.65.040 of the Corona Municipal Code.
+ZTA2019-0003 is an amendment to the city's small cell regulations governed by Chapter 17.65 of the Corona Municipal Code (CMC) for Telecommunications Facilities.
 Over the past year, the Community Development Department has received requests from multiple wireless carriers to update the small cell regulations to better accommodate the latest small cell wireless technology and be more consistent with regulations established by the Federal Communications Commission (FCC).
+The amendment affects Sections 17.65.040 and 17.65.050 of the CMC.